Punking

-Punking, later on referred to as whacking or waacking as it was appropriated and adapted, is a street dance from the underground gay community of Los Angeles that was developed in the early 1970s.
+Punking is a street dance from the underground gay community of Los Angeles that was developed in the early 1970s.

 Influences and history

 The dance borrows inspiration from silent films, movies, film stars and starlets (such as Greta Garbo, Fred Astaire, etc.), musicals, Hollywood, dramas, cartoons, the photography book The Four Fabulous Faces, and dancers' own personal life.
 The dance is characterized by acting/behavior, sharp striking movements and posing, extreme usage of space, athleticism, intricate musicality, and complete dominance of the music.
 The name Punking derives from the urban slang term 'punk' which was a derogatory term for gay men.
 The term punking was coined by the DJ at Ginos II and punking originator Michael Angelo Harris, who used the word punk as a form of empowerment to name what he and the collective group of men that were developing and creating in underground gay clubs such as Paradise Ballroom, Ginos, and Ginos II.
 Once the dance developed further, the originators used the word 'whack' (to strike with force or a sharp blow) borrowed from the onomatapoeia of the 1960s TV series Batman, to describe how they were executing their movement.
 The terms "punk", "pose", and "whack" became their way of loosely explaining the dance to outsiders who were interested in the dance they were developing.